How to Reduce International Shipping Costs

 Understand Duties, Taxes, and Customs Fees

 Import duties and taxes can significantly increase total shipping costs.
-Misdeclaring goods or choosing incorrect HS codes often leads to penalties or delayed clearance.
+Incorrect HS codes or misdeclared goods often lead to penalties or delays.

-Always research destination country import regulations before shipping.
+Always research destination-country import regulations before shipping internationally.

 Use Consolidation and Bulk Shipping

-Shipping multiple orders together reduces per-unit costs.
-Many businesses consolidate shipments weekly or monthly to save money.
+Consolidating multiple orders into fewer shipments reduces per-unit costs.
+Many businesses ship weekly or monthly to save money.

 Compare Shipping Providers Regularly

-Rates vary between carriers and change frequently.
-Comparing multiple providers helps you avoid overpaying for the same service.
+Shipping rates vary widely between carriers and change frequently.
+Regular comparisons help avoid overpaying for identical services.

 Offer Smart Shipping Options to Customers

-- Set minimum order values for free shipping
+- Set minimum order thresholds for free shipping

 Common Shipping Mistakes to Avoid